Jagouris/flexagon/documentation.md

 > __srcElement:__ Object

-Returns the parent binder's __binderID__ of any HTML element which is enclosed in a binder.
+Returns the parent binder's index of any HTML element which is enclosed in a binder.
 </details>

 <details>